olibartfast/vision-language-models-playground/OpenAI-completion-client/cpp/Readme.md

 ## Key Features

-- **Multiple API Provider Support**: Compatible with various providers including:
+- **Multiple API Provider Support**:  Compatible with various providers (generally should work with any provider compatible with the OpenAI Chat API) including:
   - OpenAI
   - Together
   - vLLM